ofekSushan/Obsidian-Notes/DND/Chercters/Edward Vinx.md

 ## **Personality traits:**

-Secrets and forgotten knowledge are worth any risk.
+- Secrets and forgotten knowledge are worth any risk.

-I believe every problem has a solution if you’re clever enough to find it.
+- I believe every problem has a solution if you’re clever enough to find it.

-I admire power, but I fear what it takes to truly obtain it.
+- I admire power, but I fear what it takes to truly obtain it.

 ## **Ideals:**

-- Power.
-If I can attain more power, no one will ever control me.
+- Persistence: Fear may drive me to run, but I will always find a way to overcome my problems no matter the cost.

-- Self Reliance.
-I’ve always believed I can do anything on my own I don’t need anyone else.
+- Self Reliance: Ive always believed I can do anything on my own.

 ## **Flaws:**

-Inexperience.
-I crave power, but I don’t truly understand what it takes to get it.

-Cowardice.
-I’ve always gotten what I wanted without struggle, so when faced with real danger, my first instinct is to run.

-Obsession.
-My fascination with old stories and forgotten knowledge often blinds me to the risks they bring.
+- Obsession: fascination with old stories often blinds me to the risks they bring.

+- Cowardice: I've never had to struggle, so when danger comes, I run.

 ## Backstory: